 How intuitive are you REALLY?

 Most of the coaches, hell pretty much all of the coaches, that I speak with will own up to the fact that they are intuitive people.
 That they coach intuitively and they're really good at that.
 And that's great.
-When I first started coaching I told everyone that they were going to be receiving intuitive coaching, that they were hiring an intuitive coach.
+When I first started coaching nearly a decade ago, I told everyone that they were going to be receiving intuitive coaching, that they were hiring an intuitive coach.

-I learned slowly over time to trust my nudges.
-Once I really started focusing on being as badass intuitive as I could possibly be, my sessions went from really good to holy cow.
+I learned slowly over time to tune into my nudges all of the time instead of sparingly, like instead of saving the best bite for last I ate only the best bites all the time.
+Once I really started focusing on being as intuitive as I could possibly be in all areas of my life, my sessions went from really good to holy cow.
 Intuition is like a muscle.
 I needed to develop and work it out and learn to really really have confidence and trust in it.

-It is a natural skill that I forgot to nurture to it's fullest potential.
+It is a natural skill that I get to nurture and grow.

 2. I didn't let my intuition lead my business.
+This is a big one.
 I didn't trust that intuition is fine in my coaching calls but business was serious brain stuff.
 That was a hard skill to learn, to surrender when you know you have a to-do list.
 AND the more I surrendered the easier things flowed and the more money and abundance I created in my business and life.

 I also didn't 'get' that running my business intuitively didn't mean I wasn't in action, I wasn't going to be sitting around meditating and hoping to 'attract' clients to me.
 It is a very active and CREATIVE process, it just doesn't look like what any one was teaching - and that was exciting and a struggle for me too, to fully abandon all the ways I had learned over the years and trust that my way was not only okay but was the ONLY path to my own success.